Lloyd Clayton Jr.: Clayton College of Natural Health

-Also affiliated with Chadwick University is the Clayton College of Natural Health, which was also founded by Clayton (in 1980) and has also been labeled as a diploma mill.
-The Clayton school for years has been a classic diploma mill operation, offering doctorates and other degrees to students of natural health care, without providing clinical training or educational standards of any kind.
+Clayton College of Natural Health, was also founded by Clayton (in 1980).
+The school was innovative in its online-approach, and awarded degrees to students of natural health care.
+The Clayton school refused to put a time limit cap on its online degree programs which led to accreditation controversy.

 In July 2010, the college announced on its website that it was ceasing operations, blaming a number of factors but primarily the effects of the recent economic recession.
 In November 2010, a class action lawsuit was filed seeking recoveries on behalf of thousands of students who were enrolled in prepaid distance education programs at Clayton College.
 In November 2011 it was announced that as many as 14,000 former students of the defunct Clayton College of Natural Health will split up to $2.31 million in reimbursement for tuition, with part of the settlement to be paid for by Lloyd Clayton himself, with the remainder being paid for by RSUI Indemnity Co.
 Said funds will be placed in an escrow account for which former students can recover a portion of their lost tuition.